-That means running tests to see what really resonates with your users so that you can optimize your copy, design, and timing.
-This is an ongoing and iterative process—you can optimize your in-app messages at any point in your company's journey and will ideally revisit your messaging as your product matures.
+That means running tests to see what really resonates with your users so that you can optimize your copy, design, and timing based on user feedback.
+This is an ongoing and iterative process—you can optimize your in-app messages at any point in your company's journey and should ideally revisit your messaging as your product matures.

 Check out these experiments and case studies for ideas on how to take action:

-- Why Product Marketing Managers Can Run More Growth Experiments with In-App Messaging: It used to be difficult for product marketing managers to implement in-app messages and measure the results.
-Now, it's easier to set up than a blog post or email, and you can easily use analytics tools to measure the results.
+Why product marketing managers can run more growth experiments with in-app messaging: It used to be difficult for product marketers to implement in-app messages and run tests to see what worked.
+Now, creating in-app messages is easier to set up than a blog post or email, and you can easily use analytics tools to measure results.
 This guide outlines how and why PMMs should start running more experiments with in-app messages.

-- How to Earn More In-App Revenue, Right Now: Good in-app messages increase activation and build happy, successful, and lucrative customer bases.
-Here's a three-step guide for optimizing your in-app messaging to drive conversions and boost revenue.
+How to earn more in-app revenue, right now: Good in-app messages increase activation and build happy, successful, and lucrative customer bases.
+Here's a three-step guide for optimizing your in-app messaging marketing strategy to drive conversions and boost revenue.

 How to use in-app messaging for product updates

-Announcing product updates can be tricky: On the one hand, you want to inform your users of the new features that your team has been working on; on the other, you don't wand to annoy them or give them extra work.
+Announcing product updates can be tricky: On the one hand, you want to inform your users of the new features that your team has been working on.
+On the other, you don't want to annoy them or give them extra work.

 Check out these resources from SaaS experts on how to use in-app messaging for product updates that will excite your users just as much as they excite your team:

-- How to Announce Product Updates: Guest Post by Hiten Shah: Sending too many irrelevant or poorly timed messages around product updates is a quick way to alienate your customers and lose their trust.
-Hiten Shah, a SaaS founder and entrepreneur several times over, explains the dos and don'ts of product update announcements.
+Hiten Shah on how to announce product updates: Sending too many irrelevant or poorly timed messages around product updates is a quick way to alienate your customers and lose their trust.
+Hiten Shah, a SaaS company founder and entrepreneur several times over, explains the dos and don'ts of product update announcements.